wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/manage-user-information/includes/3-user-input.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of Activity details with run details for Create new Outlook Task.](../media/run-details.png)

-Now you can not only run button flows with the already available information, but also request inputs from the user.
+Now you can not only run button flows with information that is already available but also request inputs from the user.